 4. Rare Cancers

-Some tumors outside the pituitary may produce GH or IGF-1.
+In uncommon cases, tumors outside the pituitary may influence GH or IGF-1 pathways.

 Symptoms of High IGF-1 Levels